shamanth101/fraud_detection/README.md

 The steps involved in the project are:

-exploring the dataset also visualizing as well as cleaning the data set .
+1.exploring the dataset also visualizing as well as cleaning the data set .

-Data preprocessing
+2.Data preprocessing

-building machine learning models
+3.building machine learning models

-evaluating the models
+4.evaluating the models

 5.tuning the parameters for better accuracy